Torrenting Statistics You Should Learn About in 2023

 • You’re 28 times more likely at risk of malware infiltration if you download illegal content.

-• The typical pirate is aged 16-24 and resides in urban areas
+• The typical pirate is aged 16-24, living in urban areas

 • Piracy rates are highest in China at 90%.